 Thanksgiving Eggs Benedict

 Yum!
+This makes a great base level for our Thanksgiving eggs benedict stacks!
 Thankfully there was plenty of extra cornbread to snack on the whole day.

 Everything about this decadent brunch screamed Thanksgiving.